kitajs/kitajs/README.md

 <br />
 <br />

-Kita is a semi-opinionated fastify based typescript framework that has 0 runtime bloat using code generation.
+Kita is a semi-opinionated fastify based typescript framework without runtime bloat using code generation.
 It generates OpenAPI compliant routes, only requires functional programming patterns, is 100% testable and supports all the usual features of fastify.